This is the second Anthropic leak in five days.

 The DMCA takedowns are making the situation worse, not better.
 Every removal spawns three forks.
 Decrypt put it best: Anthropic didn’t mean to open-source Claude Code.
 But they effectively did.
 And not even an army of lawyers can put that toothpaste back in the tube.

-What Was Actually Inside
+What Was Inside the Claude Code Source Code

 This is where the story stops being about a packaging mistake and starts being about everything Anthropic didn’t want the world to know.